banner type: None

 What makes Airbnb different from competitors?

 Airbnb is an international accommodation company and vacation rental platform trusted by homeowners and travelers around the world.
-With more than 4 million hosts in 220+ countries worldwide, Airbnb is unique from the typical hotel experience.
+With more than 4 million hosts in 220+ countries worldwide, Airbnb is unique from the typical hotel accommodation experience.

 Founded in San Francisco in 2007, Airbnb revolutionized the vacation rental industry by making the community-based, home-sharing business model mainstream.
 From a condo in Florida to a private room in Tokyo, a flat in London, or a luxury vacation home in Los Angeles, short-term rental accommodation providers now have a trusted platform to access the vacation rental market.